prjemian/assign_gup/docs/source/instructions.rst

      spectroscopy     https://beam.aps.anl.gov/pls/apsweb/gup0008.panel_start_page?i_attrib=246B2412-PNL6
      proposal system  https://www1.aps.anl.gov/Users-Information/About-Proposals/Apply-for-Time
      ===============  ====================================================

+     .. sidebar:: Be prompt!

+        Do this just after the proposal deadline.
+        Assignments should be received within just a few days.
+        Assigned reviewers must have sufficient to make their reviews.

      You might also consider using the "Print All Proposals" link to generate a single PDF file containing all the proposals and attachments.